Gunslap/TitleGenerator_DotNet/README.md

 # Future Enhancements / TODO:
 -(Library) make more helper methods to cut down on repeat code between GenerateTitle and GenerateStrikeForce functions

+-(Library) Add an adverb list for use in the template

 -(API) figure out how to allow .XML output as well but keep JSON as the default

--(API) creating some REST API metadata for the project